mikaelsand/LogicAppsSearchTrigger/README.md

 ## What you have to do

-You need to configure an App Registration in Azure and give it access rights to the Logic App you want to get information from.
-Then, you update a settingsfile with login information and what you need to search for, you hit enter and then you wait.
+Update the settingsfile with information on what you need to search for, you hit enter and then you wait.

 ## The files

 **AzureSettings.json** Contains information on where you want to search, and what to search for as well as you login information.

-**LoginToAzure.ps1** A reusable powershell script that logs into Azure and returns the token as a SecureString.

 **SearchTriggers.ps1** The PowerShell Script to start.
 It useses the settings from AzureSettings.json and the LoginToAzure.ps1 All files must be in the same folder.